 A. Provide coarse aggregate for asphalt concrete base used in combination with rigid pavement consisting of CCS, gravel, or crushed ACBFS.

-Provide coarse aggregate for asphalt concrete base used in flexible pavements consisting of CCS, gravel (see footnote 1), or crushed Provide fine aggregate for asphalt concrete base consisting of natural sand or sand manufactured from stone, gravel, or .B.
-Physical properties.
+Provide coarse aggregate for asphalt concrete base used in flexible pavements consisting of CCS, gravel (see footnote 1), or crushed ACBFS.
+Provide fine aggregate for asphalt concrete base consisting of natural sand or sand manufactured from stone, gravel, or ACBFS.
+Crushed Steel Slag (OH, EAF or BOF) conforming to 703.01.E and 401.03 may be used for coarse and fine aggregate in asphalt concrete base used in flexible pavements.

+B. Physical properties.